- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 Major religions: Indonesia is the largest Muslim country in the world, although freedom of religion is permitted, with Christianity and Buddhism also widely practised.

-Tipping: Standard 10 to 15 percent in restaurants unless included as service charge.
-Round up bill for taxis and give slightly more for hired drivers.
+Tipping: Standard 10 to 15 percent in restaurants unless included as a service charge.
+Round up the bill for taxis and give slightly more for hired drivers.